 A wheelchair-accessible ramp leads to the covered platform, bringing you to eye level with the giraffe.
 Guests can feed the giraffes out of their hands with romaine lettuce available at the gift shop and on the giraffe-viewing platform.

-Observe our orange and white Bengal tigers as they play in their yard, lounge in the shade, or cool off in their pool.
+Observe our Bengal tigers as they play in their yard, lounge in the shade, or cool off in their pool.

 Did You Know?

 - Tigers are excellent swimmers and are never far from a water source in the wild.
 They even have partially webbed toes to help move through the water!

 - Tigers have one-inch front claws that they can push out to sharpen and also pull in when walking.

 - Female tigers can have litters of up to seven cubs!
 Newborn cubs weigh only one to three pounds.